jamie-allen/akka-osgi/README.md

 # Starting the OSGi Container and Installing This Test

-Before you install this bundle, you'll need to add library bundles for Akka and Typesafe Config dependencies.
+Before you install this bundle, you'll need to add library bundles for the Scala language library, Akka-Actor and Typesafe Config as dependencies.
 See the lib folder for my pre-built artifacts, in case you don't want to build your own.
 Note that the Akka bundle is a 2.1-SNAPSHOT as of revision "35aaa220aa0c65333e75a7c199fe9ebc782c1b89" on May 29, 2012, but the dependency on Typesafe Config has been changed to 0.4.2-SNAPSHOT.
 Also, the Config is a 0.4.2-SNAPSHOT as of revision "b3ac8d0539d1df60ff3e5daaf5d619411f426f24" on May 24, 2012.
+The Scala library is from my Scala IDE Eclipse distribution.

 How to install them is explained below.
 This information is shamelessly stolen from the sbtosgi-example project referenced above.